SintraCascaisSesimbra.com

 The Praia de Albarquel

-The Praia de Albarquel is the best large beach close to Setubal, and is at the very western edge of the city.
-The Albarquel beach has a very pleasant setting, looking out across the Sado Estuary, the Tróia Peninsula and surrounded by the cliffs and forests of the Serra da Arrabida.
+The Praia de Albarquel is the best large beach close to Setubal, and is situated at the city's far western edge.
+The Albarquel beach has a very pleasant setting, looking out across the Sado Estuary and is surrounded by the forests of the Serra da Arrábida.
 The beach is formed of coarse sands, and small pebbles and the seawaters are very still.
 The beach is within the Sado estuary so only bath in the water if indicated it is safe.

 Praia de Albarquel Setubal